Students

 How to Engage with Your Community

-Register for engagement opportunities on AggiePulse
+First, register for community engagement opportunities on AggiePulse!

 Apply to become a Christensen Community Scholar

-Attend a Community Volunteer Fair
+Attend a Community Partner Fair

 Apply for a Tutoring Position through America Reads

-Get out of your car and travel by Aggie Blue Bike
+Get out of your car and travel by Aggie Blue Bike (ABB)